Open-App-Library/OpenAppLibrary.org/project/wideguy.md

 **xorg.conf location**: Choose where your xorg.conf is located.
 In most cases you shouldn't change this.
 The purpose of this option is to locate the file where your `Section "ServerLayout"` is.

 **Command to restart xorg**: This is the command that will restart Xorg.
 More accurately, this is the command that will restart your display manager.
 WideGuy tries to automatically detect your display manager and output a proper command.
-In this case, it succesfully determined that my display manager was SDDM, the typical display manager used on KDE distribution.
+In this case, it successfully determined that my display manager was SDDM, the typical display manager used on KDE distribution.

 ## Advanced Menu